 |Add: 15% Rebate applied to TRIP||+$1,800|

-*If Georgia was 60 years or older, she would pay no tax on the income from her TRIP, further increasing the tax advantages of taking a TRIP by nearly $2,500.
+*If Georgia was 60 years or older, she would pay no tax on the income from her TRIP, further increasing the tax advantages of taking a TRIP by around $2,000.
+Tax rates and Medicare levy used in the table above are applicable for the 2015/2016 year.

 Case study 3: Boost your super while saving tax

-Note: The general concessional contributions cap increases to $30,000 (from $25,000), effective from 1 July 2014.
-The special $35,000 cap for over-60s will also apply to over-50s from 1 July 2014 (or more specifically, to anyone who is aged 49 years or over on 30 June 2014).
-An increase in the concessional caps will generate greater interest in the popular transition-to-retirement pension/salary sacrifice strategy.
+Note: The special $35,000 cap for over-50s is $35,000 (more specifically, to anyone who is aged 49 years or over on 30 June 2015, for the 2015/2016 year).
 If you’re considering such a strategy or considering reviewing an existing strategy, then seek taxation advice on the merits of such a strategy for your personal circumstances.
-I explain this strategy, using case studies, in the updated article below.

-The table below illustrates that by using the TRIP and salary sacrificing strategy, Martin has maintained his income (give or take $1,500 a year), while boosting his super account by an additional $4,450 each year due to the tax savings from taking a TRIP, and salary sacrificing.
+The table below illustrates that by using the TRIP and salary sacrificing strategy, Martin has taken a slight drop in income, while boosting his super account by an additional $11,250 (after contributions tax) each year due to the tax savings from taking a TRIP, and salary sacrificing.
 If Martin continues this strategy after age 60, the amount withdrawn from his super is 100% tax-free.

 Tip: The higher the salary you earn, the more likely that the TRIP/salary sacrifice strategy will deliver you tax advantages.

-*Salary Sacrifice and the 9.25% Superannuation Guarantee contributions are taxed at 15 per cent.
+*Salary Sacrifice and the 9.5% Superannuation Guarantee contributions are taxed at 15 per cent.
 Withdrawals and pension payments after age 60 are tax free.
-‘Income tax’ includes Low Income Tax Offset, where applicable
+‘Income tax’ includes Low Income Tax Offset, where applicable.
+Tax rates and Medicare levy used in the table above are applicable for the 2015/2016 year.